 Willmar's diverse economy and population provide new and existing businesses the right socio-economic environment for growth and success.
 Located 90 miles west of Minneapolis/St. Paul, this county seat with 20,000+ residents, offers the key transportation routes needed for today's businesses.

-Originally established on a railroad town in 1869, Willmar is surrounded by productive farmlands and scenic lakes.
-This vibrant community supports robust medical, technology, service and value-added sectors.
+Surrounded by productive farmlands and scenic lakes, this vibrant community supports robust medical, technology, service and value-added sectors.